bob123456678/TrainControl/Readme.md

         - When editing edges, added a new option to capture switch and signal commands from the track diagram
         - When initializing a new graph, added an option to load a sample graph corresponding to the sample layout
         - Fixed graph integrity error where S88 sensors could be removed from stations once created
+    - UI
+        - Moved the "quick find locomotive" option to the pagination right-click menu
         - Updated text labels in track diagrams to match the UI font
     - Fixed bug where the second address of a 3-way switch could be erroneously be named a signal
     - Fixed bug where captured route commands might be duplicated
     - Fixed minor UI alignment issues